 50% of the first 480 hours 25% of the second 480 hours 20% of all hours over 960 hours ii) Any employee terminating with at least 10 consecutive years of employment with the County who is alleged to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery during employment shall have their leave balance held in abeyance until the completion of the investigation.
-If the investigation reveals the allegations to be unsubstantiated, the County will authorize the payment of terminal annual leave in accordance with this Section.
-In no case shall the County hold the terminal annual leave in abeyance for more than 180 days from termination.
+If the investigation reveals the allegations to be unsubstantiated, the County will authorize the payment of terminal annual leave in accordance

-- iii) Any employee terminating who has completed their initial or extended probationary period shall forfeit all rights and benefits under this Section if they are: - (1) Determined by the County, during its internal investigation, to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment; or - (2) Found guilty or entered a plea of guilty or no contest in a court of competent jurisdiction to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment, committed prior to terminating; or - (3) Terminated based upon the employee having admitted that they committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment. - iv) If the County, during its internal investigation, determines that the employee has committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment, or otherwise meets any of the criteria contained in subsection iii) (1), (2) or (3) above, then the County, through its Human Resources Director, shall issue a written determination setting forth its findings and the basis for that determination.
-Within five (5) business days of the issuance of the determination by the Human Resources Director, the employee may seek review of that determination by the County Administrator.
+- with this Section.
+In no case shall the County hold the terminal annual leave in abeyance for more than 180 days from termination. - iii) Any employee terminating who has completed their initial or extended probationary period shall forfeit all rights and benefits under this Section if they are: - (1) Determined by the County, during its internal investigation, to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment; or - (2) Found guilty or entered a plea of guilty or no contest in a court of competent jurisdiction to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment, committed prior to terminating; or - (3) Terminated based upon the employee having admitted that they committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment. - iv) If the County, during its internal investigation, determines the employee has committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery committed in connection with their employment, or otherwise meets any of the criteria contained in subsection iii) (1), (2) or (3) above, then the County, through its Human Resources & Risk Management Director, shall issue a written determination setting forth its findings and the basis for that determination.
+Within five (5) business days of the issuance of the determination by the Human Resources & Risk Management Director, the employee may seek review of that determination by the County Administrator.
 The County Administrator, or his designee, shall review the basis for the determination and relevant material submitted by the employee and either uphold or reverse the determination of the County.
-The decision shall be final. - v) The appeal and review of any determination relating to the forfeiture of rights and benefits under this Section is separate from any appeal and review of an adverse employment action under the County's grievance process. - b) Special Sick Leave Payout Policy - All employees with at least 10 consecutive years of employment with the County who terminate between May 14, 2012 and September 30, 2012 under a special voluntary separation incentive program approved by the BCC will be paid for unused sick leave based on the following schedule:

-100% of the first 1140 hours 20% of all hours over 1140 hours ii) Any employee terminating with at least 10 consecutive years of employment with the County who is alleged to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery during employment shall have their leave balance held in abeyance until the completion of the investigation.
+The decision shall be final. - v) The appeal and review of any determination relating to the forfeiture of rights and benefits under this Section is separate from any appeal and review of an adverse employment action under the County's grievance process. - b) Special Sick Leave Payout Policy - i) Any employee terminating with at least 10 consecutive years of employment with the County who is alleged to have committed, aided or abetted in any theft, embezzlement, fraud, official misconduct or bribery during employment shall have their leave balance held in abeyance until the completion of the investigation.
 If the investigation reveals the allegations to be unsubstantiated, the County will authorize the payment of terminal annual leave in accordance with this Section.
 In no case shall the County hold the terminal annual leave in abeyance for more than 180 days from termination.